 No prior entrepreneurial experience is expected or required from our participants.
 Instead, we look for motivated self-starters and go-getters with an interest in gaining experience in a specific industry or learning more about startups by joining one.
 Demonstrated interest in startups, technology, business, or gaining hands-on experience in a particular discipline is a plus.

-In addition to their internship experience and mentorship from the startup, students will have numerous opportunities to learn more about startups and entrepreneurship through classes and events.
-HVTSP features weekly fireside chats led by luminaries in the field.
-There will also be skill-building sessions that cover innovation management, strategy, operations, and investing in various verticals.
-Below is a list of course teachers and speakers, with more soon to be announced.
+In addition to their internship experience and mentorship from the startup, students will have numerous opportunities to learn more about startups and entrepreneurship and experience personal growth through classes and events.
+HVTSP features almost daily fireside chats led by luminaries in their respective fields.
+There will also be skill-building sessions and workshops that cover innovation management, strategy, operations, and investing in various verticals.
+Below is a list of returning course teachers and speakers from last year, with dozens more to be announced.

 Akash Malhotra: Partner at The House Fund, Forbes 30 Under 30